Toxic-Cube/blauwdruk/docs/Test Page.md

 ---
 Test-Text for testing.

-Although the auto commits are pretty nice.
+Although the auto commits are pretty.

+I only wish ohter changes would save too

 Titel van bestand is als volgt: DATUM-Titel.md